-Whether you're seeking a career designing medical devices or assistive technologies, focusing on research and development, or working in engineering management or consultancy, this MSc (Eng) will prepare you for a variety of opportunities in the UK and abroad.
+Whether you're seeking a career bringing new products to market, embracing potentially transformative technologies, working in Government laboratories, focusing on research and development, or leading manufacturing teams, this MSc (Eng) will prepare you for a variety of opportunities in the UK and abroad.

-The programme includes a strong practical element and incorporates the latest academic and industry research, preparing you to work effectively at the forefront of engineering.
+The programme includes a strong practical element and incorporates the latest academic and industry research, preparing you to work effectively at the forefront of manufacturing and engineering.